graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-If the lookup returns an interface in particular the interface must also be
+If the lookup returns an interface in particular, the interface must also be
 annotated with a `@key` directive.

 ```graphql example